revarcline/rombrary/ROADMAP.md

 games/regions/:slug

 while logged in as user
-users/:user_slug/ - all games, links to:
+:user/ - all games, links to:
-users/:user_slug/publishers/:pub_slug to see all games from publisher user has users/:user_slug/consoles/:con_slug to see all games for console user has users/:user_slug/genres/:gen_slug to see all games in genre user has users/:user_slug/regions/:region_slug to see all games in genre user has
+:user/publishers/:slug to see all games from publisher user has :user/consoles/:slug to see all games for console user has :user/genres/:slug to see all games in genre user has :user/regions/:slug to see all games in genre user has

+can refactor to:
+context/:attr/:slug
+and use a switch/case statement with show_attribute BECAUSE

 put login page on home view, only display if logged in!

+if game in no libraries, can be deleted by logged in user (check against user_games)

+similarly, if genre/publisher/console/region is unused, can be deleted by logged in user